georgi/blog/posts/2008/9/shinmun-a-small-and-beautiful-blog-engine.md

 As I am not willing to build up a whole Rails stack for a single blog, I was looking for a simple storage for comments.
 I really like the JSON format.
-It works seamlessly with ExtJS, jQuery and other Javascript libraries and can be serialized and deserialized from almost any language.
+It works seamlessly with Javascript libraries and can be serialized and deserialized from almost any language.

-PHP is not the most elegant language (in fact not even close), but has the tremendous advantage to be ubiquitous.
-Next time I will write something about nifty comment forms in javascript (powered by jQuery) and a simple JSON store.

-**I posted a short description of my commenting system.** [Check it out][2].
+Read about my [lightweight commenting system][2].

 ### Download